mkj/dropbear/README.md

 A mirror of the Dropbear website and tarballs is available at https://dropbear.nl/mirror/.

-Please contact me if you have any questions/bugs found/features/ideas/comments etc :).
-There is also a mailing list at http://lists.ucc.gu.uwa.edu.au/mailman/listinfo/dropbear
+Please contact me if you have any questions/bugs found/features/ideas/comments etc There is also a mailing list https://lists.ucc.asn.au/mailman/listinfo/dropbear

 Matt Johnston
 matt@ucc.asn.au